Solenoid Valve Timer - How it Works

 Setting up program

-The timer is loaded with a program that repeats cycles of turning ON and OFF ( Figure 4).
-The time the solenoid valve remains open is determined by the ON period.
-In contrast, the duration of the idle interval, during which the valve remains inactive, is determined by the OFF period.
+The timer is loaded with a program that repeats cycles of turning ON and OFF (Figure 4).
+The ON period determines the time the solenoid valve remains open.
+The duration of the idle interval, during which the valve remains inactive, is determined by the OFF period.
 To restart the program, simply press the TEST button, deactivate the power supply, and reconnect it.
-The desired durations for the ON and OFF periods can be manually adjusted by rotating the knobs or with the assistance of a screwdriver.
-The left knob designates the ON period in seconds, while the right knob designates the OFF period in minutes.
+The desired durations for the ON and OFF periods can be manually adjusted by rotating the knobs (Figure 2 labeled B and E).

 Figure 4: Waveform showing the ON and OFF periods of the solenoid valve